noelabellera/Food-Mood/README.md

 # FOOD MOOD

 ## About FOOD MOOD
 FOOD MOOD is a search app that searches restaurants around your local area.
 Sounds a lot like Yelp, right?
 Actually it is but with a little twist.
-FOOD MOOD actaully returns suggested restaurants to eat at according to the weather.
+FOOD MOOD actually returns suggested restaurants to eat at according to the weather.
 In essence, you'll know instantly where the soups spots are when the weather is cold, and where you can grab a nice cool salad or sushi roll when the weather gets toasty.
-Happy searching from your local areas.
+Happy searching in your local areas.

 ## Technologies used:
 * Bootstrap